Brand Name Levemir Common Name insulin detemir

 Breast-feeding: It is not known if insulin detemir passes into breast milk.
 If you are a breast-feeding mother and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 Breast-feeding mothers may require adjustments in their insulin dose or diet.

-Children: The safety and effectiveness of using this medication has not been established in children under 2 years of age.
+Children: The safety and effectiveness of using this medication has not been established in children less than 2 years of age.

 What other drugs could interact with this medication?